trezzuri/erpnext-docs/docs/en/accounts/tax-withholding-category.md

 ## 2. How to create a Tax Withholding Category

-In ERPNext, Tax Withholding Categories for most cases are available by default, however, you can create more if needed.
+In SOMA, Tax Withholding Categories for most cases are available by default, however, you can create more if needed.

 1. Go to the Tax Withholding Category list and click on New.